bresnow/zx-dev-scripts/README.md

 # System Administration Playbook

 ## Why
-Each time we setup a new linux server, we need to install some software.
-Instead of manually doing it, we can automate it.
-This is the purpose of this playbook.
+Automated and consistent VM management for unmanaged virtual servers.
 In constant development.
 Playbooks are primarily geared for Git, Remix.Gun projects, Ubuntu > 18 and Docker Swarm.

+## Goals
+- Alpine linux scripts for Docker images

 ## How
 Google Zx Javascript modules automate the installation of software and other tedious tasks .